Carmy - Easy Healthy-ish Recipes

 Crispy skin, delicious flavour, and oh so moist, this Garlic Herb Butter Roasted Chicken in a Dutch Oven is going to have you drooling!

-Crispy skin, delicious flavour, and oh so moist, this Garlic Herb Butter Roasted Chicken in a Dutch Oven is going to have you drooling!
-It only takes a few simple steps to make this dutch oven roast chicken and it comes out perfectly every single time.
-This dutch oven whole chicken recipe is perfect for holidays or for a Sunday roast chicken dinner.
+With crispy skin, delicious flavor, and oh-so moist, this Garlic Herb Butter Roasted Chicken in a Dutch Oven will have you drooling!
+It only takes a few simple steps to make this Dutch oven roast chicken, and it comes out perfectly every single time.
+This Dutch oven whole chicken recipe is perfect for holidays or a Sunday roast chicken dinner.

 Dutch oven chicken inside a red Staub.